cewing/training.python_web/source/presentations/session05.rst

 HTTP Headers
 ------------

-Along the way, you'll discover that simply returning as the body in response_ok is insufficient.
+Along the way, you'll discover that simply returning the content of a file as an HTTP response body is insufficient.
 Different *types* of content need to be identified to your browser

 .. rst-class:: build
 .. container::